bal2ag/kadabra/docs/gettingstarted.rst

 ===============

-In this section we will demonstrate the basic functionality of Kadabra by publishing some metrics using the :class:`DebugPublisher`, which just outputs the metrics to a logger.
+In this section we will demonstrate the basic functionality of Kadabra by publishing some metrics using the :class:`~kadabra.publishers.DebugPublisher`, which just outputs the metrics to a logger.

 Make sure you have installed Kadabra following the directions in the :doc:`installation` section.